Pick and Pack eCommerce Fulfilment: 3pl Inventory Management

 Picking and packing is a process of order fulfilment in which a warehouse operator has to pick an item and pack an item.
 Warehousing picking happens after an eCommerce store gets an order from a customer that’s shopping online.
-The warehouse fulfilment centre takes the online order digitally, then locates the item through its warehouse management software (WMS).
+The warehouse fulfilment centre takes the online order digitally and then locates the item through its warehouse management software (WMS).
 The item is then electronically assigned to a worker.

-What is pick pack and ship?
+What is pick, pack and ship?

 What 3pl logistics providers do is assist with the entire order fulfilment journey.
 Whereas a standard courier may only deal with one part of the order fulfilment journey, 3pl fulfilment centre providers like Selazar do more.
 We include inventory storage, inventory packing, and inventory shipping, all while having a high-tech platform for managing your orders.

 UK retailers and UK eCommerce online stores can benefit from outsource fulfilment because it frees up time to focus on other priorities of the business.
 When you don’t have to leverage more company time on custom packaging, sending, or dealing with returns, you can focus more on the marketing and sales side for example.

 Selazar and our partner network streamline the fulfilment centre process, making it fast and efficient.
 We can ship products from our warehouses to all areas of the UK, Europe, and abroad.
 Our pick-and-pack fulfilment process leverages technology so that customers can get orders within 24 – 48 hours, advocating a better online delivery experience.
 Selazar makes inventory management a priority.

 There are various pick-pack order strategies for 3pl services, such as: